-- Creating mentored geoscience-related internships, externships, or apprenticeship programs in collaboration with the private sector - Providing students with service-learning or community-based opportunities related to the geosciences - Establishing and conducting novel support programs aimed at retaining diverse students in geosciences - Partnering with large research facilities, to provide students with hands-on training and experience using sophisticated geoscience instrumentation, large data sets, and/or models - Engaging students in large, ongoing, and separately funded field-based research campaigns and subsequent data analysis and synthesis - Creating competitions and prizes that offer capstone experiences at large or unique geoscience research facilities - Engaging pre-service science teachers in activities that foster their interest in becoming secondary Earth science teachers - Providing experiences that help pre-college students transition more successfully into undergraduate geoscience programs Establishing new multi-year, academic-year geoscience research opportunities for cohorts of undergraduate students at the - awardee institution
+- Creating mentored geoscience-related internships, externships, or apprenticeship programs in collaboration with the private sector - Providing students with service-learning or community-based opportunities related to the geosciences - Establishing and conducting novel support programs aimed at retaining diverse students in geosciences - Partnering with large research facilities, to provide students with hands-on training and experience using sophisticated geoscience instrumentation, large data sets, and/or models Engaging students in large, ongoing, and separately funded field-based research campaigns and subsequent data analysis - Engaging students in large, ongoing, and separately funded field-based research campaigns and subsequent data analysis and synthesis - Creating competitions and prizes that offer capstone experiences at large or unique geoscience research facilities - Engaging pre-service science teachers in activities that foster their interest in becoming secondary earth science teachers - Providing experiences that help pre-college students transition more successfully into undergraduate geoscience programs - Providing post-baccalaureate experiences to help students transition more successfully into graduate geoscience programs Establishing new multi-year, academic-year geoscience research opportunities for cohorts of undergraduate students at the awardee institution

-Proposals submitted to this Track should be designed to build on the evidence base for effective strategies for undergraduate engagement, recruitment and retention, particularly among underrepresented student populations.
+Proposals submitted to this track should be designed to build on the evidence base for effective strategies for undergraduate engagement, recruitment and retention, particularly among underrepresented student populations.
 Similarly, they should be designed to contribute to the evidence base through formative and summative assessment and documenting the impacts of the experiences on student attitudes, learning outcomes, and persistence in the pipeline.
 Competitive proposals will clearly articulate how the proposed activities scaffold to, and integrate with, the instructional program(s); carefully describe methods for recruitment and selection of students; and, discuss professional development activities that better prepare faculty and other professional participants for their roles as mentors/supervisors.